Hire a Traffic Attorney to Fight Speeding Tickets in Illinois

 - Speeding over 25 mph above posted limit – 50 points

-These are just a few point assignments for speeding-related violations.
+These are just a few of the point assignments a driver can receive for committing a traffic violation.
 Speeding often carries hefty point values.
 Based on the points you receive for a speeding conviction, you risk the suspension or revocation of your license.
 It is possible to be charged with more than one moving violation, which increases the total points.

 - 0 – 14 points: No suspension